Woodbridge train derailment

-On February 6, 1951, a Pennsylvania Railroad train derailed on a temporary wooden trestle in Woodbridge, New Jersey, killing 85 passengers.
-It remains New Jersey's deadliest train wreck, the deadliest U.S. derailment since 1918, and the deadliest peacetime rail disaster in the United States.
+On February 6, 1951, a Pennsylvania Railroad train derailed on a temporary wooden trestle in Woodbridge, New Jersey, United States, killing 85 passengers.
+It remains New Jersey's deadliest train wreck, the deadliest U.S. derailment since 1918 and the deadliest peacetime rail disaster in U.S. history.

 Description

-Around 5 p.m. on Tuesday, February 6, 1951, Pennsylvania Railroad Train No. 733 left Exchange Place in Jersey City.
+Around 5:00 pm. on Tuesday, February 6, 1951, Pennsylvania Railroad (PRR) Train #733, nicknamed The Broker, left Exchange Place in Jersey City.
 An express train to Bay Head via the North Jersey Coast Line, No. 733 was crowded that day due to a labor strike on the nearby Jersey Central Railroad.
-It carried over 1,000 passengers in 11 cars drawn by PRR K4 4-6-2 steam locomotive No. 2445.
+It carried over 1,000 passengers in eleven cars drawn by PRR K4s 4-6-2 steam locomotive #2445.